cxn03651/write_xlsx/worksheet.md

     worksheet.insert_button('C2', :macro => 'my_macro')

-The properties of the button that can be set are:
+The options of the button that can be set are:

     :macro
     :caption